signalogic/SigSRF_SDK/pktlib_readme.md

 ```

   * pcap_file should contain the path and/or filename of the pcap, pcapng, or rtp/rtpdump file to open.
 The string should be null-terminated
-  * pcap_file_hdr pointer, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct)) that will on return contain header information about the file.
+  * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct)) that will on return contain header information about the file.
 NULL indicates not used
   * uFlags options are given in DS_OPEN_PCAP_XXX definitions (see [Pcap API Definitions & Flags](#user-content-pcapapiflags) below)
   * errstr is optional; if used it should point to an error information string to be included in warning or error messages.
 NULL indicates not used